aarushitandon0/lrm-comparision/README.md

 ```

 Graph reasoning decomposes the original question into atomic sub-questions, infers dependencies between them, resolves the dependency graph, and checks consistency.

+Simple explanation:

+Graph reasoning breaks a problem into smaller questions.
+It then figures out which smaller questions must be answered first, solves them in order, and combines the answers to solve the original question.
+This is useful when a problem has several facts or calculations that depend on each other.

+Technical explanation:

+This layer treats reasoning as a dependency graph.
+Each node is an atomic sub-problem, and edges describe which sub-problems depend on earlier results.
+The layer performs decomposition, dependency inference, cycle handling, ordering, node resolution, final synthesis, and consistency validation.
+The goal is to make intermediate facts explicit and to prevent the model from mixing unresolved assumptions into the final answer.

 Pipeline: